pest-risk-science/trapDetect/README.md

 provided, and then determines the probability of detecting an individual for a given trap configuration using `p_detect_one()`.
 There are a number of optional arguments in `calc_escape_prob()` which the user can set for their own purposes.
-A basic exmaple can be run using the following code:
+A basic example can be run using the following code:

 ``` r